 Why should I live in the residence halls instead of living off campus?

 Living on campus is safe, convenient, and exciting.
 Here are just a few of the benefits:

 - Trained, professional residential life staff to assist students

 - Organized social activities

-- Computer network connections in resident’s rooms
+- Wireless computer network connections in resident’s rooms

-- Cable TV and movie channels in rooms
+- Cable TV service in some lounges

 - Live and study with others in your major